Planning a music festival

 A woman raising her hand to vote in a strata meeting

-The recommended timing of these briefings and what they should cover are in the SMP template and the NSW Health Guidelines
+The recommended timings for health-focused briefings before, during and after events are set out in the NSW Health Guidelines

 Hands open in explanation gesture in a meeting with a laptop on a table